idiotpruf

 Lucy, Lucy, and Me

-Then it occurred to me, the source of this feeling: there are two Lucys in Lucille Ball Memorial Park and completely ignored one of them.
+Then it occurred to me: the source of this feeling was that there are two Lucys in Lucille Ball Memorial Park, and I had completely ignored one of them.

 One of the Lucy statues is far more popular than the other.